I’m interested in becoming accredited

 You will be required to incorporate a number of processes and capabilities into your business to ensure full integration and compliance with the Service.
 The diagram below summarises the process your organisation must undertake to participate in the Service.

-By executing the Agreement, you confirm your understanding and commitment to complying with the:
+By executing the Agreement, you confirm your understanding and commitment to comply with the:

 - Privacy Act 1988 (Cth)